School of Continuing Studies

 NPT / Non-Credit Course

 Nonprofit leaders, managers, and “sector switchers” will benefit from this fast-paced exploration of today’s nonprofit sector.
 Learn about the broad range of institutions that occupy the social space between the market and the state*, and what holds them together.
 Participants will discuss the specific functions of nonprofits in society, their economic and political impact and major trends that are changing the face of nonprofit organizations as we know them.
 The goal of this course is to facilitate increased knowledge of the nonprofit sector that prepares the learner to lead and manage strategically in a rapidly changing environment.
-A bonus section on working in the nonprofit sector is offered for individual study.

 This intensive five-week course explores the following topics: